Jaen883/Auto-Clicker-Application/README.md

 Click automation, Windows application, Python, Repetitive actions, Gaming, Form filling, Software testing, Interval sliders

 ## Usage
 The Windows Auto Clicker Application provides two interval sliders.
-Both sliders work as follows: the active slider determines the interval used to measure the click interval.
+The recently interacted slider determines the interval used to measure the click interval.

 ## Legal Disclaimer
 Please use this application responsibly and ensure compliance with the terms of use and legal guidelines applicable in your jurisdiction.